donet-server/donet/README.md

 Older revisions of the Donet logo created and designed by [Karla Valeria Rodriguez](https://github.com/karla-valeria). 🍩

+## Copyright and License

+Copyright © 2023-2024 Max Rodriguez <me@maxrdz.com>

+"Donet" can be found at https://gitlab.com/donet-server/donet

+"Donet" is distributed under the terms of the GNU General Public License, either version 3.0 or, at your option, any later version WITHOUT ANY WARRANTY.
+You can read the full copy of the software license in the COPYING file.

 ## Legal

 "we", "us", and "our" refer to the Github organization, "Donet".

 “Disney” may refer to The Walt Disney Company, or any of its subsidiaries.